wp-staging/wp-staging/readme.txt

 = 2.4.0 =
 * New: Compatible to WP 5.0.0 Gutenberg
+* New: Increase file scanning process performance
+* New: Preview for external database cloning
+* New: Add delay between requests setting to prevent timeouts on rate limited servers
+* New: Try again automatically cloning process if ajax request has been killed due to server ressource limit error

+* Fix: Error when removing heartbeat api
+* Fix: remove ? parameter from staging site
+* Fix: Do not load theme while WP Staging is running.
+Prevents processing interruption if there are fatal errors in the theme
+* Fix: When cloning has been canceled page needs to be reloaded before beeing able to clone again
+* Fix: Under rare circumstances plugins are disabled when wp staging runs.
+* Fix: Prevent error 503 (firewall/performance timeout) by adding post parameter to the ajax url
+* Fix: Adding automatic resume function to the ajax processing to prevent cloning and pushing interruptions due to hitting server ressource or network glitches.
+* Fix: Selected folders are not excluded under Windows IIS server
+* Fix: Windows IIS server compatibilility issues resolved

 = 2.3.9 =
 * New: Support for wp-config.php located in one level up of the root folder for multisites